Best Meeting Time: San Francisco to Tokyo

 Tips for Scheduling Across San Francisco and Tokyo

-- Block out Golden Week (29 April to 5 May) entirely for Tokyo availability; expect four to five consecutive days with no office response.
+- Golden Week (29 April to 5 May) closes Tokyo for up to five days with no equivalent pause in San Francisco; plan project milestones around it.

 Public Holidays and Working Weeks